notamedia/yii2-relation/README.md

 Behavior for support relational data management.

 - Insert related models from POST array.
+- Pre-processing for new models via callback function.
-- Delete related models from database which not exist in POST array
+- Delete related models from database which not exist in POST array.
-- Skip related models which already exist in database with same attributes
+- Skip related models which already exist in database with same attributes.
-- Rollback database changes, if relational model save/delete error occurred
+- Rollback database changes, if relational model save/delete error occurred.
-- Support one-to-one and one-to-many relations
+- Support one-to-one and one-to-many relations.

+With pre-processing you can set additional logic before create related models.
+For example, to add additional columns data to the junction table in a many-to-many relationship.

 This behavior uses getters for relational attribute in owner model, such getters must return `ActiveQuery` object.
 If you use string values in ON condition in `ActiveQuery` object, then this behavior will throw exception.